the-teachingRSE-project/competencies/competencies.md

 of volunteer instructors and helpers who run courses around these materials.
-A similar framework is provided by CodeRefinery [@CodeRefinery], currently funded by the Nordic e-Infrastructure, as well as SURESOFT [@SURESOFTLink; @SURESOFT2022], a DFG funded project at TU Braunschweig and FAU Erlangen-Nürnberg, targeting more advanced software engineering topics like Software Design Principles, Design Patterns, Refactoring, Continuous Integration and Test Driven Development.
+A similar framework is provided by CodeRefinery [@CodeRefinery], currently funded by the Nordic e-Infrastructure, as well as SURESOFT [@SURESOFTLink; @SURESOFT2022], a German Research Foundation (Deutsche Forschungsgemeinschaft -DFG) funded project at the Technical Unniversity Braunschweig and
+Friedrich-Alexander-Universität (FAU) Erlangen-Nürnberg, targeting more advanced software engineering topics such as Software Design Principles, Design Patterns, Refactoring, Continuous Integration and Test Driven Development.

-There are also several initiatives focused on training HPC-oriented RSEs, such as the Partnership for Advanced Computing in Europe (PRACE) [@PRACE] (with material aggregated on various websites, e.g. on EuroCC Training [@EuroCCTraining]), UNIVERSE-HPC (Understanding and Nurturing an Integrated Vision for Education in RSE and HPC) [@UNIVERSEHPC] (a project funded under the UK's ExCALIBUR research programme [@EXCALIBUR]), and the EuroCC National Competence Center Sweden (ENCCS) [@ENCCS], which offers a collection of lessons for HPC skills [@ENCCSLessons].
+There are also several initiatives focused on training HPC-oriented RSEs, such as the Partnership for Advanced Computing in Europe (PRACE) [@PRACE] (with material aggregated on various websites, e.g., on EuroCC Training [@EuroCCTraining]), UNIVERSE-HPC (Understanding and Nurturing an Integrated Vision for Education in RSE and HPC) [@UNIVERSEHPC] (a project funded under the UK's ExCALIBUR research programme [@EXCALIBUR]), and the EuroCC National Competence Center Sweden (ENCCS) [@ENCCS], which offers a collection of lessons for HPC skills [@ENCCSLessons].

-Initiatives focused on Germany include EduTrain [@EDUTRAIN] (a section of NFDI [@NFDI]), the Helmholtz Federated IT Services platform (HIFIS) [@HIFIS], and the already mentioned SURESOFT [@SURESOFTLink].
+Initiatives focused on Germany include EduTrain [@EDUTRAIN] (a section of the National Research Data Infrastructure (Nationale Forschungsdateninfrastruktur -NFDI) association [@NFDI]), the Helmholtz Federated IT Services platform (HIFIS) [@HIFIS], and the already mentioned SURESOFT [@SURESOFTLink].

 # Values {#sec:values}